 Ways to get a waiver of the 60-day rollover requirement.
-There are three ways to obtain a waiver of the 60-day requirement:
+There are three ways to obtain a waiver of the 60-day requirement.

-- You qualify for an automatic waiver, - You self-certify that you met the requirements of a waiver, or - You request and receive a private letter ruling granting a waiver.
+- You qualify for an automatic waiver. - You self-certify that you meet the requirements of a waiver. - You request and receive a private letter ruling granting a waiver.

-For more information about requesting a waiver of the 60-day rollover requirement, rollovers permitted between the various types of retirement plans (including IRAs), and other topics regarding rollovers see Rollovers in Pub.
-590-A, Contributions to Individual Retirement Arrangements (IRAs).
+For more information about requesting a waiver of the 60-day rollover requirement, rollovers permitted between the various types of retirement plans (including IRAs), and other topics regarding rollovers, see Rollovers in Pub.
+590-A.

 Frozen deposits.
-If an amount distributed to you becomes a frozen deposit in a financial institution during the 60-day period after you receive it, the rollover period is extended.
+If an amount distributed to you becomes a frozen deposit in a financial institution during the

+60-day period after you receive it, the rollover period is extended.
 An amount is a frozen deposit if you can't withdraw it because of either: